Womanizer Classic review: clitoral suction and pressure wave stimulator

 - Which one is the best deal for the price

-Check out the full guide now and see how the others measure up to the Womanizer Classic!
+Check out the full guide now and see how the affordable options measure up to the Womanizer Classic!

 Who would I not recommend the Womanizer to?